CAAPIM/apim-charts/README.md

 ## Helm Charts

-- gateway-sts: Helm Chart for deploying API Gateway - OAUTH TOOLKIT
 - gateway: Helm Chart for deploying API Gateway

-The ./examples contain individual readme files for each deployment scenario.
+- gateway-otk: Helm Chart for deploying API Gateway with the OAUTH TOOLKIT

+*** examples *** contains chart specific values files that you can apply to your Gateway deployment to achieve specific scenarios.
+Otk-scenarios is currently in an alpha state and will be updated in the coming weeks.

 ## Note
 This Helm Chart was created by Layer7 Broadcom.